marian-kadanka/wc-cash-on-pickup/README.txt

 Tags: woocommerce, cash, pickup, cop, payment, gateway Requires at least: 3.5
 Tested up to: 4.9
-Stable tag: 1.3
+Stable tag: 1.3.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WooCommerce Extension that adds the payment gateway "Cash On Pickup"
+Have your customers pay with cash on pickup

 == Description ==

-This extension will add the payment gateway "Cash on Pickup" in your WooCommerce store.
+Accept "cash on pickup" payment method on your WooCommerce store.

 == Installation ==